LeadWoods0902/DandD_Nightmare_Plague/Narrative/temp/The Princess & The plunge.md

-The party is introduced to Lupella, reaver queen of Gogledd Ynys
+The party is introduced to Lupella, reaver queen of Gogledd Ynys.
+Shortly after their iond